It's All About Tea — tea ceremony

 Posted by Boyka Mihaylova on

-Tea is the beverage we choose when we want to unwind and feel rejuvenated at the same time.
+Tea is the beverage we choose when we want to unwind and feel rejuvenated.
 Coffee may be the energy drink that gets us going in the morning and powers us when working through the night.
 Tea is more than just a calming brew, whether black, green, white, herbal, hot, or icy cold.
-It could be a ritual, a social or cultural event, or even spiritual practice.
+It could be a ritual, a social or cultural event, or even a spiritual practice.

-The tea customs in different countries give us a unique insight into the cultural landscape of their peoples.
+Tea customs across different countries give us a unique insight into the cultural landscape of their peoples.
 They highlight the dominating social values and their evolution over time.
 Let’s embark on a colorful journey across the continents, discovering the tea ritual and sharing a cup of tea with the world!
 (Read more)

 Chabana — Ikebana Flower Arrangements for the Tea Ceremony